Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

 Even if you might not post it as a question on stackoverflow.com creating a minimal example of your problem in a way that others could quickly understand it, often helps tremendously in finding the solution already.
-It helps to isolate the essence of the issue and can bring a deep understanding of the topic with it.
+This kind of "Rubber duck debugging" helps to isolate the essence of the issue and can bring a deep understanding of the topic with it.

 ## Personal advancement